Sandeshkhali I: Rural Poverty

 59.70% of households in Sandeshkhali I CD Block lived below poverty line in 2001, against an average of 29.28% in North 24 Parganas district.

 Crime

 Sandeshkhali and its surrounding areas are known for "notorious activities and incidents of common people being attacked and robbed by pirates frequently".
 Some localities close to Sundarbans have been found vulnerable to women trafficking.
 More than 100 women from this region get trafficked to red-light areas in Mumbai and Pune each year.

 Save The Children, a self-help group run by a non-governmental organisation has done yeomen service in the area.

+Sandeshkhali I figured in the national political scenario during the 2024 Indian general election following the 2024 Sandeshkhali violence due to revelation of large scale sexual exploitation of local women by a Sheikh Shahjahan, a local district council leader from Sarberia operating a mafia empire & presiding over a reign of terror with an iron fist throughout Sandeshkhali I & Sandeshkhali II blocks, who went absconding (& was later arrested) after his goons attacked & violently assaulted officials of the Enforcement Directorate, who were on their way to interrogate him about his involvement in the West Bengal Public Distribution System scam.
+The Sandeshkhali incident made headlines in national news & was also mentioned by Prime Minister Narendra Modi while campaigning in the state.
+The Hindu-right wing BJP utilised the issue of Bengali Hindu women being sexually exploited by a Bengali Muslim strongman in a Bengali Hindu majority area like Sandeshkhali (which borders Bangladesh) for electoral propaganda against the ruling Trinamool Congress (the party to which Shahjahan belonged) and its leader, incumbent Chief Minister Mamata Banerjee (whose administration is alleged to indulge in Muslim appeasement for securing Muslim votebank during elections) & fielded Rekha Patra, the leader of the agitating women of Sandeshkhali who were sexually abused by Sheikh Shahjahan, as its candidate for the Bashirhat seat for the polls.